tensorflow/community/rfcs/20190115-dense-attention.md

 ### Query, value and mask arguments

+**Decision**: Do not use this alternative, because implicit masks would not work, such as those produced by `tf.keras.layers.Embedding`.

 An alternative to the `mask` argument would be to pass `query_mask` and `value_mask` as separate arguments, namely: